knative/serving/sample/README.md

 * [telemetrysample](./telemetrysample) - A simple webserver emitting logs and metrics
 * [gitwebhook](./gitwebhook) - A function that listens for git PR changes and updates the title of them
 * [autoscaler](./autoscale) - A demonstration of revision autoscaling

+## Best Practices for Contributing to Samples
+* Minimize dependencies on third party libraries and prefer using standard libraries.
+Examples:
+    * Use "log" for logging.